cjoudrey/wobot/README.md

   - `jid`: Jabber ID followed by `/bot`
   - `password`: The account's password
+  - Optional `caps_ver`: Name and version of the bot.
+Defaults to `Wobot:x.x`.
+  - Optional `debug`: When set to `true`, XMPP traffic will be printed.
   - Optional `host`: The hostname of the server.
+Defaults to `jid` host.

 ```javascript
 var wobot = require('wobot');